saimpot/spies-directory/README.md

 This project is the implementation of the Backend Developer Coding Challenge by [Prosperty](https://www.theprosperty.com/), which is a directory of (famous) spies, by the candidate [George Chatzipavlou](https://github.com/saimpot).

-Absolutely!
-Here's an expanded version of the sections you've highlighted:

 ----------

 ### 🖥️ Stack